g023/Godot-LLM-API-AI-Chat/README.md

 -- see TextEdit_LLM_INPUT script to modify the prompt.
 I know its ugly but it works kinda okish.
 - added translate to chinese, translate to english ai assistants for the prompt area in the prompt text area.
 Left click to view the context menu to access these new assistants.
 - cleaned up the ai assistant code to make it easier to add more assistants (TextEdit_LLM_INPUT)
-* I figure the language translation function would help access the powers of foreign language models by allowing ai to help us translate to the natural language of those llms.
+- I figure the language translation function would help access the powers of foreign language models by allowing ai to help us translate to the natural language of those llms.
-* also prompt assist button makes prompt writing a little quicker and easier
+- also prompt assist button makes prompt writing a little quicker and easier
+- now have ai assistants when editing system responses in chat.
+Just select text and right click for context menu to use the assistants to help translate or cleanup.

 ## Usage